Structure

 Membership in the community of Nasalam is easier than some other communities and more demanding than some because of the unique work planned for the community.

 New residents are automatically on a 90-day trial period during which their fitness for the community will be assessed, just as they will be assessing whether they want to be part of the community.
 During this time they will be expected to stay at the community as they remove themselves from the outside world and adjust to community life.
 This time can be utilized to examine past patterns, end habits and addictions, and prepare for a life oriented toward personal and spiritual growth.
-As part of that assessment they will be given the Rule of the Order that governs how members must act in every aspect of their daily life.
-At the end of this period they may be accepted as probationary members of the community.
+As part of that assessment they will be expected to understand the rules that govern how members must act in every aspect of their daily life.

 * * * * * * *